thousandeyes/thousandeyes-sdk-java/thousandeyes-sdk-java-tests/docs/DnssecApi.md

 > GetDnsSecTests200Response getDnsSecTests(aid)

-List DNS Sec tests
+List DNSSEC tests

-Returns a list of all DNS Sec tests and saved events.
+Returns a list of all DNSSEC tests and saved events.

 ### Example